 ability to interpret findings and defend results.

 Nine (9) years of professional experience in forensic analysis of evidentiary material with expertise in at least one (1) of the following forensic disciplines: toxicology, controlled substance and/or chemistry units.

 Two (2) years of the General Experience must have been in a lead capacity guiding the activities of professional forensic science laboratory personnel.

-Note: For State Employees, this is interpreted at the level of Forensic Science Examiner 2.
+NOTE: For state employees, this experience is interpreted at the level of a Forensic Science Examiner 2.

 In addition to the checking of references and facts in the application, a thorough background investigation of each candidate may be conducted before persons are certified for appointment.

-This replaces the existing specification for the class of Assistant Director of Toxicology, Controlled Substance and Chemistry in Salary Group MP 68 approved February 20, 2015.
-(Revised to modify Experience and Training and change Service Status)
+This replaces the existing specification for the class of Assistant Director of Toxicology, Controlled Substance and Chemistry in Salary Group MP 68 approved effective August 19, 2016.
+(Revised to add Acknowledgement section and modify content) Final No. 22-007